pylenin/purple-blue/content/posts/map-filter-reduce.md

 ## Introduction

 Map, filter and reduce functions are the pillars of **functional programming**.
-While Python isn’t a purely functional programming language, it boasts many features that allow it to be used as such.
-This article covers the usage of Python’s map, filter and reduce functions and how they conform to the ideas of functional programming.
+While Python isn't a purely functional programming language, it boasts many features that allow it to be used as such.
+This article covers the usage of Python's map, filter and reduce functions and how they conform to the ideas of functional programming.

 ## map()